ubclaunchpad/rocket2/docs/UserCommands.rst

                      [--permission {member,team_lead,admin}]

 Allows user to edit their Launch Pad profile.
-Admins and team leads can edit another user’s Launch Pad profile by using ``[--username SLACKID]`` option. ``SLACK_ID`` is the ``@``-name, for easy slack autocomplete.
+Admins and team leads can edit another user’s Launch Pad profile by using ``[--username SLACK_ID]`` option. ``SLACK_ID`` is the ``@``-name, for easy slack autocomplete.

-If a user edits their Github handle, rocket will also add the handle to Launch Pad’s Github organization.
+If a user edits their Github handle, Rocket will also add the handle to Launch Pad’s Github organization.

 .. code:: sh